Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 Dainese MIG 3 | Goatskin leather construction, carbon fiber knuckle protection, reinforced palm, pre-curved fingers, touchscreen compatible |

-Dainese Blackshape | Perforated cowhide leather, D3O foam armor, touchscreen compatible fingertips, pre-curved finger construction |
+Dainese Blackshape | Perforated cowhide leather, D3O foam armor, touchscreen-compatible fingertips, pre-curved finger construction |

 The REV’IT!
-Volcano and Alpinestars Mustang V2 gloves both feature short cuff designs and TPR knuckle protection, making them suitable for warm-weather riding.
-However, the Volcano uses goatskin leather, which is generally more supple than the full-grain leather of the Mustang V2.
+Volcano and Alpinestars Mustang V2 feature short cuff designs and TPR knuckle protection, making them suitable for warm-weather riding.

-The Dainese MIG 3 and Blackshape gloves both offer touchscreen compatibility, but the MIG 3 provides more robust protection with its carbon fiber knuckles compared to the D3O foam armor in the Blackshape.
+The Dainese MIG 3 and Blackshape both offer touchscreen compatibility, but the MIG 3 provides more robust protection with its carbon fiber knuckles compared to the D3O foam armor in the Blackshape.

 The MIG 3 also uses goatskin leather, which may offer a better feel and flexibility than the Blackshape’s cowhide construction.